-Wide-Open Town: Kansas City in the Jazz Age and Great Depression is a Landmarks of American History and Culture Workshop for K-12 educators that explores historical landmarks and cultural resources in Kansas City in order to better understand the pivotal decades of the 1920s and 1930s in United States history.
+Wide-Open Town: Kansas City in the Jazz Age and Great Depression is a Landmarks of American History and Culture Workshop for K-12 teachers, librarians, school system personnel, home schooling parents, and museum educators that explores historical landmarks and cultural resources in Kansas City in order to better understand the pivotal decades of the 1920s and 1930s in United States history.
 This twenty-year period is often described as Kansas City’s “Golden Age.”
 City leaders boasted of Kansas City’s economic and civic triumphs and culture flourished, yet these achievements occurred in a political, social, and economic landscape fraught with machine politics, vice, and long histories of people fighting for their rights and freedoms.
 Much of what played out in Kansas City is a reflection of the larger cultural and historical forces that shaped this era in US history.

 Summer 2020 Workshops: June 21-June 26 & July 19-July 24